 Popcorn Salt

-Yeah, I know posting a “recipe” for salt is lame, but not as lame as paying $3 for a tiny jar of “Popcorn Salt.”
-Also, I know that salt is not a snack (at least not for most people), but I don’t have a better categoty for it, and it goes with the popcorn recipe, so I put it here . . . .
+Yes, I know posting a “recipe” for salt is lame, but not as lame as paying $3 for a tiny jar of “Popcorn Salt.”

-Popcorn Salt is just Kosher Salt that’s been ground with a finer particle size to stick to the popcorn better and you can make your own, pretty much for free.
+Popcorn Salt is just Kosher Salt that’s been finely ground to stick to the popcorn better.
+You can make your own, pretty much for free.

 Directions:

-Put the desired amount of salt in the bowl, and grind until really fine.
+Using a stone mortal and pestle, put the desired amount of salt in the mortar, and grind with the pestle until really fine.

-Use a stone mortal and pestle.
 If you don’t have one, buy one.
-They’re about $10 at any Asian grocery store.
+They’re about $10 at any Asian grocery store and are hugely useful.

 Note that the reason I specify Kosher Salt is because it contains no additives like iodine, that can effect the flavor of the food.